and1hof/and1hof.github.io/_posts/2017-3-28-aura-component-development-quickstart-guide.md

 Let that sink in for a moment.

-Lets take a step back and look at an example Aura component:
+Let's take a step back and look at an example Aura component:

 ```html
 <aura:component implements="force:lightningQuickAction" access="global" >